nguyendinhduy13/HotelBookingApp/README.md

 # HotelBooking-App

-Team project for a medical delivery mobile app based on React native
+Team project for a hotel booking mobile app based on React native

 # Team members